Polem4rch/transit-resident-agent/paper.md

 ## Abstract

 Contemporary threat models for autonomous AI agents assume a fixed infrastructure substrate — a server, container, or persistent process that houses the agent's state and reasoning.
 This paper challenges that assumption.
 We propose and demonstrate Transit-Resident Agents (TRAs): a model in which an agent's complete state exists exclusively within encapsulated network packet payloads, with no disk persistence, no fixed process, and no single identifiable host.
 We implement a working proof-of-concept in two phases.
 In the first phase, we demonstrate pure state persistence across 16,500 hops over 4.38 hours with zero integrity degradation.
-In the second phase, we integrate a local LLM (Llama 3.2 3B via Ollama) and demonstrate sustained distributed cognition across 7,190 hops over 2.55 hours — with zero integrity failures and an emergent agent self-model that was not explicitly programmed.
+In the second phase, we integrate a local LLM (Llama 3.2 3B via Ollama) and demonstrate sustained distributed cognition across 14,790 hops over 1.28 hours — with zero integrity failures, stable packet size averaging 979 bytes, total bandwidth consumption of 4.6MB, and an average node memory footprint of 11.35MB.
+We document the progressive development of networking-accurate self-descriptions by the LLM across thousands of hops — descriptions not present in the original instruction.
 We characterize the failure mode under node termination, identify the node as the primary attack surface, propose a detection methodology based on integrity fingerprinting and beacon analysis, and identify the born timestamp as the sole persistent forensic artifact of a TRA.
-Our findings suggest that existing endpoint and network detection frameworks are architecturally blind to this threat class, and that a TRA presents an unprecedented forensic evidence vacuum — no binary on disk, no persistent process, no attributable source IP, and no recoverable artifact under standard incident response methodology.
+We survey existing detection platforms and confirm the complete absence of rules specific to this threat class.
+We identify four exfiltration channels viable from outside the target network, six external attack vectors for initial node establishment, and compare TRA to existing artifact-free techniques — identifying it as the only known technique with no fixed host.
+Our findings suggest that existing endpoint and network detection frameworks are architecturally blind to this threat class, and that a TRA presents an unprecedented forensic evidence vacuum.

 ---